DON'T EVER BULK AGAIN, PART 5: THE SENSIBLE WAY TO ADD CALORIES

 HOW YOU GAIN MUSCLE

 Gaining muscle is a complex process.
 It is an adaptive process.
 When you lift heavy objects, your body sees a need to adapt.
 Your body wants it to be easier for you to lift those same loads next time.
 The way your body adapts is by releasing the hormones necessary to stimulate your androgen receptors.
 Once stimulated, the androgen receptors tell the muscle cells to grow and multiply.
-If there is an ample amount of amino acids and energy, new muscle tissue will be created.
+If there is an ample number of amino acids and energy, new muscle tissue will be created.
 The energy supplied by carbs and fats is used to turn the amino acids into muscle tissue.

 GETTING JUST THE RIGHT AMOUNT OF CALORIES